momshaddinury/tr_store/README.md

 - Fetching product details and caching the response
 - Improving performance of ListView by using *overrideWithValue* and passing const widget
 - Navigation using GoRouter
+- Caching all the responses
+- Handling local cart

 ## Dependency Injection, State Management & Caching
 The project uses Riverpod for both state management and dependency injection.
 It allows for easy management of dependencies and makes it easier to test the code.
-By combining ```FutureProvider.autoDispose``` with ```keepAlive``` caching is also acheieved.
+By combining ```FutureProvider.autoDispose``` with ```keepAlive``` state level caching is also acheieved.

+## Local Database
+For local database this project uses sqflite as a local data source

 ## Network Communication
 The project uses Flutter Network for network communication, which is a custom wrapper plugin with powerful features like caching, redirection, token callback and exception handling.